Choosing a Data Networking Service When deciding on a data networking service there are many…

 First, it was computing power.
 Then software applications and storage helped enterprises realize the value of the cloud as an integral part of their digital infrastructure.
 Now, the move is on for the realization of virtual networks through Infrastructure as a Service (IaaS).
-This brief SD-WAN tutorial will provide you with necessary information to determine if the rapidly developing technology is right for your needs.
+This brief SD-WAN tutorial will provide you with the necessary information to determine if the rapidly developing technology is right for your needs.

 Software Defined Networking (SDN) has been around for years, but now there is a push toward implementing Software Defined Wide Area Networks (SD-WAN).
-SD-WAN technology involves using software to manage network traffic more efficiently across vast geographic distances.
+SD-WAN technology uses software to manage network traffic more efficiently across vast geographic distances.
 Routing data across a variety of network connections in a transparent overlay control scheme, SD-WAN software directs data to the most efficient, logical, and cost-effective network path.
 This path is chosen based on priorities and application performance requirements, which can change in a matter of milliseconds.

-SD-WAN technology is evolving rapidly, and currently the marketplace contains many variations of SD-WAN solutions.
+SD-WAN technology is evolving rapidly, and currently, the marketplace contains many variations of SD-WAN solutions.
 No question, SD-WAN networks are the future of data networking for business and should be considered part of any network upgrade project.

 Top SD-WAN Features

-Developers of SD-WAN solutions are continually adding features to improve SD-WAN service and performance, while seeking competitive advantage in the marketplace.
+Developers of SD-WAN solutions are continually adding features to improve SD-WAN service and performance while seeking competitive advantage in the marketplace.
 Even though absolute standards do not exist for what defines SD-WAN, buyers should expect some commonly accepted SD-WAN features.

 • GUI Interface